NickDiMucci/mvp-javafx/README.md

 A simple concurrent JavaFX program demonstrating the MVP, IoC &amp; Command patterns.
 This can be used to bootstrap a JavaFX program.

-This program was developed to not only act a bootstrap project, but to educate my fellow team members on these patterns when creating GUI software, as well as to expose them to the Google Guice &amp; Guava libraries.
-Now, I'm sharing it with the world as well!
+This program was developed to not only act as a bootstrap project, but to educate my fellow team members on these patterns when creating GUI software, as well as to expose them to the Google Guice &amp; Guava libraries.
+Now, I'm sharing it with the rest of the world too!

 * http://www.oracle.com/technetwork/java/javafx/overview/index.html
 * http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93presenter